I solve the pain that startups experience as they transition from the first few

 forms and to upload inspections (including photos and barcodes) for immediate review.

 Click to see m2vc Merchandising Information Exchange product brief (PDF):

 My entire development team joined Oracle following the

 There we integrated our patented voice platform technologies, then created a

-and built an RFID platform for mobile devices.
+an RFID platform for mobile devices.

 December 1999 - November 2001

 for our technology and the development team who created it.

 This was my first startup and first VP Engineering role.
 We created